Third-hand smoke: Biomarkers of disease

 It is important to acknowledge the biomarkers of third-hand smoke because they indicate the severity and presence of disease.
-In a recent study involving mice, biomarkers of THS were discovered after four weeks of initial exposure at equivalent levels to those found in homes of smokers.
-Researchers used a system that mimicked that of the exposure to humans and sought out biomarkers found in serum, liver, and brain tissues in the mice.
-The mice were then exposed to THS at varying months and at as early as one month, they began to show signs of increased circulating inflammatory cytokines, tumor necrosis factor, granulocyte macrophage colony stimulating factor, and an increase in the stress hormone epinephrine.
+In a recent study involving mice, THS biomarkers were discovered after four weeks of initial exposure at equivalent levels to those found in the homes of people who smoke.
+Researchers used a system that mimicked exposure to humans and sought out biomarkers found in serum, liver, and brain tissues in the mice.
+The mice were then exposed to THS at varying months and as early as one month, they began to show signs of increased circulating inflammatory cytokines, tumor necrosis factor, granulocyte macrophage colony stimulating factor, and an increase in the stress hormone epinephrine.
 Damage from THS exposure continued after two, four, and six months.
 Such damages included oxidative stress and molecular damage.
 Some of the mice also became hyperglycemic and hyperinsulinimic, which could mean that insulin resistance could be a consequence of long-term exposure.
 This study implies that increased exposure time to THS can have dramatic effects.
 Additional studies with human subjects are still needed to fully understand the implications of THS.

 Public awareness and solutions

 Third-hand smoke is a relatively newly postulated concept, and public awareness of it is lower than that of second-hand smoke.
 A 2013 study with six focus groups in metro and rural Georgia (USA) asked participants whether they had heard of THS, most of the participants had not heard about it and did not know what third-hand smoke was.
-Research on THS is growing, but does not compare to the 40 years of research on the effects of second-hand smoke.
-Yet, it is estimated that 5%-60% of second-hand smoke-related harm may actually be attributable to third-hand smoke exposure.
+Research on THS is growing, but it does not compare to the 40 years of research on the effects of second-hand smoke.
+Yet, it is estimated that 5%-60% of second-hand smoke-related harm may be attributable to third-hand smoke exposure.
 THS poses such a risk because its exposure can linger much longer than second-hand smoke.
-Third-hand smoke-contaminated surfaces like carpet, walls, and car interiors are also especially hard to clean whereas second-hand smoke can be removed with ventilation.
+Third-hand smoke-contaminated surfaces like carpet, walls, and car interiors are also especially hard to clean, whereas second-hand smoke can be removed with ventilation.